tml428/paraphrase/README.md

 ## Implementation details

-This directory utilizes python, docker, and an array of AWS products (Cloudformation, Codebuild, Lambda, ApiGateway, iAM) to create a cloud-based service for running the paraphrasing function.
+test directory utilizes python, docker, and an array of AWS products (Cloudformation, Codebuild, Lambda, ApiGateway, iAM) to create a cloud-based service for running the paraphrasing function.

 ### The paraphrasing Model